Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular

 In this section, we first introduce the concept of the proposed irregular RIS.
 Then, the model of the irregular RIS-aided communication system is illustrated.

-We consider an RIS-aided multiuser downlink multiple-input multiple-output (MIMO) wireless communication system in this paper.
+We consider a RIS-aided multiuser downlink multiple-input multiple-output (MIMO) wireless communication system in this paper.
 The existing regular RIS-aided communication system is shown in Fig. \ref{FIG:architecture} (a), where a BS equipped with ${M}$ antennas and a regular RIS composed of ${N}$ elements simultaneously serve ${K}$ single-antenna users.
-As shown in Fig. \ref{FIG:architecture} (b), different from the regular RIS whose elements are arranged on a regular surface with a constant interelement spacing, we propose a new concept of irregular RIS, where ${N}$ RIS elements are irregularly distributed over ${N_{s}}$ grid points of an enlarged surface (${N_{s} \textgreater N}$).
+As shown in Fig. \ref{FIG:architecture} (b), different from the regular RIS whose elements are arranged on a regular surface with a constant inter-element spacing, we propose a new structure of irregular RIS, where ${N}$ RIS elements are irregularly distributed over ${N_{s}}$ grid points of an enlarged surface (${N_{s} \textgreater N}$).
 To simplify the description of the proposed concept, the grid constraint with a fixed grid spacing is assumed in this paper\footnote{The more complex scenario where elements can be arbitrarily distributed within the surface aperture is left for future works.}.
 Without loss of generality, the grid spacing between adjacent grid points is assumed to be half wavelength of the carrier frequency~\cite{wang2017analysis}.
 The proposed irregular RIS can be equivalently implemented by selecting feasible locations for RIS elements from all grid points.
-It is worth noting that, the proposed irregular RIS is different from the sparse phased arrays, which aims to shape the beam pattern in the free space and suppress the sidelobe~\cite{rocca2016unconventional}.
-Actually, the proposed irregular RIS works as a reflection array to assist wireless communication systems, which takes the influence of channel conditions and multiple UEs into account.
+The unselected grid point can be switched off by connecting it to a matched load with a diode controller~\cite{rocca2016unconventional}.
+Besides, the tunable metasurface absorber can absorb the signal~\cite{liu2018programmable}, which provides another implementation to switch off the unselected grid points.
+It is worth noting that, the proposed irregular RIS is different from the classical irregular phased arrays, which aim to shape the beam pattern in the free space and suppress the sidelobe~\cite{rocca2016unconventional}.
+By contrast, the proposed irregular RIS working as a reflecting array aims to enhance the system capacity, which takes the influence of channel conditions and multiple UEs into account.